-This is a guest post by Millionaire Mob, a blog focused on investing in dividend growth stocks and travel hacking.
+This is a guest post by Millionaire Mob, a blog focused on investing in dividend growth stocks and travel rewards.
 We have helped thousands of people with bettering their financial future through passive income and dividend investing.

 It was gloomy, rainy day at a midwestern college.
 Looking out the window there was no one around and not much to do.
 I had about $8.67 of assets to my name with a pile of laundry to do and an electric bill to pay.
 I was sitting at my computer wondering why I went to college if I have no job prospects and now no assets?
 Several other classmates I knew had jobs lined up when they graduated and had money transferred to them from their parents as allowance.
-Me, on the other hand, had to work non stop to ‘keep the lights on.’
+I, on the other hand, had to work nonstop to ‘keep the lights on.’
 Where would I go from here?

 I was staring at a conquest bigger than Mount Everest.